matthewmorgan/fantastic-palm-tree/README.md

 2. Duplicate entries in the input set are filtered out.

-3. I used Streams and lambdas where they made the code cleaner and more readable.
-In some cases (loops requiring indexes) they would have provided no improvement so I used traditional for-loops.

-4. I chose to apply a dynamic approach to avoid O(n^2) performance from calculating all possible subsets using recursion.
-This solution provides performance on the order of O(n).
+3. I experimented with Streams and found they slowed things down considerably in certain places, so I used primitives and loops in those spots.

-5. The public API returns the subset with the elements sorted from smallest to largest.
+4. The public API returns the subset with the elements sorted from smallest to largest.